-Column Description STATUS The status of the operation. ОР The name of the operation.
+Column Description STATUS The status (page 136) of the operation. ОР The name of the operation.
 WORK ORDER The unique identifier of a work order.
 DESCRIPTION The description of the operation.

-SERIAL/LOT If the work order contains only one serial/lot, this column contains the unique ID of the serial/ lot.
+Column Description SERIAL/LOT If the work order contains only one serial/lot, this column contains the unique ID of the serial/lot.
 If the work order contains multiple serials/lots, this column contains a link, specifying the number of serials/lots in the work order.
-When you select the link, a window appears, displaying the statuses and IDs of all the serials/lots in the work order for the operation.
+When you select the link, a window appears, displaying the statuses (page 70) and IDs of all the serials/lots in the work order for the operation.
 Note: The value in this column does not include the number of serials/lots that are in the Cancelled status.
-COMPLETED The number of serials/lots for which the operation has been completed out of the total number of serials/lots on which you must perform the operation.
+COMPLETED The number of serials/lots for which the operation has been completed out of the [total number of serials/lots minus planned quantity of skipped serials/lots] on which you must perform the operation.
 SCRAP The number of serials/lots that have been scrapped during the operation.
 ON HOLD The number of serials/lots that are on hold.
-ON/OFF Contains buttons to clock on or clock off an operation.
+SKIP The number of serials/lots that are skipped.
+ON/OFF Contains buttons to clock on (page 148) or clock off (page 150) an operation.
 The number in the ON button indicates the number of serials/lots that are clocked on.
-These buttons are disabled for an operation that does not require clocking on.
-COMP/REC Contains the following buttons: • • • Allows you to provide the completed quantity for an operation on a serial/lot. <complete button=""> C: Allows you to mark an operation complete after the completed quantity for a serial/lot equals the planned quantity.</complete> COMPLETED Indicates whether the operation is complete.
+These buttons are disabled for an operation that does not require clocking on. ОРТ Indicates that the operaton is Optional by displaying OPT against the operation.
+COMP/REC Contains the following buttons: • • : Allows you to provide the completed quantity for an operation on a serial/lot. • • : Allows you to mark an operation complete after the completed quantity for a serial/lot equals the planned quantity. • • Skip : Allows you to skip an operation that in Ready status.
+For more information, refer COMPLETED Indicates whether the operation is complete.

-Tip: You can perform the following tasks in the Queue page:

-- Access the operations grouped by work order by selecting By Work Order. - Manually refresh the list of operations by selecting C. - Add or remove columns from the table by selecting - Filter the list of operations by selecting \mathcal{V} in a column heading. - Search for an operation in the queue using the Search the queue box. - Add an operation to the queue.
-For information, refer to About Adding Operations to the Work Queue on page 113. - If you want to access the details of an operation, select the operation.
-The workspace for the operation appears, displaying the details of the operation and the associated serials/lots, such as documents, BOM items, and so on.
+- i Tip: You can perform the following tasks in the Queue page: - Access the operations grouped by work order by selecting By Work Order. - Manually refresh the list of operations by selecting \mathbb{C} . - Add or remove columns from the table by selecting . - Filter the list of operations by selecting \forall in a column heading. - Search for an operation in the queue using the Search the queue box. - Add an operation to the queue.
+For information, refer to About Adding Operations to the Work Queue (page 146). - To access an operation using a barcode, select 2, and scan for the barcode specific to the option.
+Use your device's front camera only for Barcode/QR code scanning.
+The application supports one-dimensional (Aztec, Data Matrix, MaxiCode, PDF417, UPC-A, UPC-E, UPC/EAN Extension) and two-dimensional (Codabar, Code 39, Code 93, Code 128, EAN-8, EAN-13, ITF, QR Code, RSS 14, RSS Expanded) types of standard codes.